mwpdesign/PP2/memory-bank/activeContext.md

 ### Current Considerations
 - The frontend for the streamlined order workflow is functionally complete and demo-ready.
-- The authentication and routing system is fully operational for all 8 user roles.
+- The authentication and routing system is fully operational for all 8 user roles with all navigation working correctly.
 - All previously defined protection zones (doctor/admin areas) remained untouched and secure during the UI/workflow overhaul.
 - The system needs robust backend support to bring the new frontend workflows to life with real data.
 - Security and compliance checks are critical before any broader user testing or staging deployment.